-At first, we assumed this to be some kind of a referral or affiliate ID, which is commonly used to reward the distributors of the malware.
+At first, we assumed this to be some kind of referral or affiliate ID, which is commonly used to reward the distributors of the malware.
 However, it was not included in the information being sent to the C2 server, making our first assumption illogical.
 So basically, it just seemed to be a dummy string for a personal agenda, which wouldn’t be unusual for GandCrab.
-In fact, after the aforementioned decryption tool was released, the authors changed some domain names of their C2’s to politiaromana.bit and malwarehunterteam.bit to honour (or mock) the participants of the project.
+In fact, after the aforementioned decryption tool was released, the authors changed some domain names of their C2s to politiaromana.bit and malwarehunterteam.bit to honor (or mock) the participants of the project.

 In the next screenshot of details gathered by one of the members, the contact number is listed as one of the accounts registered to an account in a payment system called Qiwi.

-Ultimately, the forum concluded it was a scam because they were able to link the poster to a previously banned account, and that started a hate train mainly due to the sensitive topic for the scam.
+Ultimately, the forum concluded it was a scam because they were able to link the poster to a previously banned account, and that started a hate train mainly due to the sensitive topic of the scam.
 That led to threats against the alleged scammer from the members, including from someone with a “GandCrab” moniker.
 While forum members were suggesting several punishment methods, apparently the ransomware author chose to offer a reward for the scammer’s punishment and then publicized the contact number by adding it to their code.

 Discovering changes between malware variants can sometimes reveal relevant information about the malware operation that could be used for mitigation strategies.
 And sometimes, strange as it seems, an investigation might just lead to a dead-end with nothing but a good story to tell.
 However, it is always important to investigate and verify.

 As always, FortiGuard will be constantly monitoring this threat for any changes.